 - Probably yes to all 3; just ask!

-Whilst we can shower here and there at my parents place, mostly I'm looking for campers and people who don't mind "roughing" it on my property.
-I have fire, a new dam that could be swum in, and plenty of space.
-A compost toilet and solar to charge phones etc. Happy to knock up a camp kitchen too, and a covered space.
+Whilst we can shower at my parents place, mostly I'm looking for campers and people who don't mind "roughing" it on my property (certain people might be able to stay on my parents nearby land).
+I have a fireplace, a dam that could be swum in, and plenty of space.
+A compost toilet and solar to charge phones etc. I have a camp kitchen too, and a covered space (shed and carport).
 I have a couple of spare tents and some old portable buildings nearby that need to be cleaned out and fixed up a bit but that will be fine once done.

 Food will be provided and will be mostly good stuff, or whatever people want.

-There is ample entertainment available at parents for rainy days etc, reasonable internet, and whilst we're not exactly central, it's not too hard to get around and between 5 people there are regular runs to town.
+There is ample entertainment available at parents for rainy days etc, reasonable internet, and whilst we're not exactly central, it's not too hard to get around and between my family there are regular runs to town.

 There is a separate kitchen at my parents house for use by guests if we need it, so really, you can do whatever you like regarding food, and if you want to make your own then you just let us know what ingredients you want.

 There is much walking to do around, but regular trips to town will happen with various family members.
 Some beach time can also happen.
 You will need a car to get anywhere but we have 5 between the family so it shouldn't be too much of a problem.